- How hard do you make it for your customers to do their jobs?

 Can you Strike a Happy Medium?

-Often when I question the IT organization there is a culture that prevents use of charge-backs.
-This is a great deal for the customer but usually in these organizations, the customer is not happy with IT as a result of the roadblocks.
-IT is also struggling to keep costs down as busines demands, and is caught in the middle of a budget crunch: pay less, get more.
+Often when I question the IT organization there is a culture that prevents the use of charge-backs.
+This is a great deal for the customer but usually, in these organizations, the customer is not happy with IT as a result of the roadblocks.
+IT is also struggling to keep costs down as business demands, and is caught in the middle of a budget crunch: pay less, get more.
 So, is there a happy medium that also helps IT cut costs?
 YES!

 What if the customer’s department paid for all devices and a monthly carrying fee?
 In this case, instead of these costs being part of IT overhead the department incurring the costs pays for the device and its associated costs.
 Additionally, if you look at it, why charge only for a device like the iPhone and not a Blackberry?
 Are the costs vastly different?
 I’d hazard a guess that sometimes the approval and time lost arguing over Blackberry or iPhone costs more than the device itself!

 Other consumable services also loan themselves to this concept.
 Consider file storage, e-mail storage along with computers and accessories.
 If the customer pays for these items, their department heads can address when it’s appropriate to expand storage vs. requiring their employee to archive data to off-line storage.
 The same goes for computer replacements being requested in advance of a planned refresh or for higher-end computers.

 Service Level Agreements are another area that could benefit from charge backs.
 We all know there are departments whose services are revenue producing and executives who have some degree of budgetary license.
 If these people want better service than the standard SLA, why not give it to them for a fee, using the revenue generated to off-set support costs.